 Director of Communications

-Keith joined EJS as Director of Communications in October 2006 after serving as EJS’s online marketing consultant.
-He has 20 years of communications and marketing experience, including positions as media relations manager for a Fortune 10 company, and account manager for a technology PR agency, and serving a diverse portfolio of companies as an independent consultant.
-He also served for four years on the executive staffs of Hawai’i governors John Waihee and Benjamin Cayetano.
+Keith has been with EJS full-time since October 2006.
+He has nore than 20 years of communications and marketing experience, including positions as a media relations manager for a Fortune 10 company, an account manager for a technology PR agency, and serving a diverse portfolio of companies as an independent consultant.
+He also served on the executive staffs of Hawai’i governors John Waihee and Benjamin Cayetano.

-He has presented talks on public relations, online strategies, politics and business for numerous organizations, including: University of California at Berkeley, Stanford University, University of San Francisco, Golden Gate University, The Anderson School at UCLA, Asian Pacific American Law Students Association, Marin County Youth Commission, staff of the San Francisco Board of Supervisors, the Public Relations Society of America, the Asian American Bar Association of the Greater Bay Area, Greenlining Institute, EEOC Quad Council and the California Pan-Ethnic Health Network.
+He has presented talks on public relations, online strategies, politics and business for numerous organizations and events, including: Netroots Nation, University of California at Berkeley, Stanford University, University of San Francisco, Golden Gate University, The Anderson School at UCLA, Asian Pacific American Law Students Association, Marin County Youth Commission, staff of the San Francisco Board of Supervisors, the Public Relations Society of America, the Asian American Bar Association of the Greater Bay Area, Greenlining Institute, EEOC Quad Council and the California Pan-Ethnic Health Network.

-Keith was born in Hawai’i and attended the University of Hawai’i at Manoa, where he served as student body president and as co-founder and co-chair of the University of Hawai’i Student Caucus, a coalition of organizations representing more than 44,000 students of the university system’s ten campuses.
+Keith was born in Hawai’i and attended the University of Hawai’i at Manoa, where he served as student body president and as co-founder and co-chair of the University of Hawai’i Student Caucus.